acrophase/ATTMRNet/README.md

 # BR_Uncertainty
-This repository contains the code related to the development of uncertainty in breathing rate estimation.
+This repository contains the code related to the development of uncertainty in breathing rate estimation and HR